brodjj/brodjj.github.io/_posts/2026-02-25-no-hype-no-hysteria-just-ai.md

 Some commentators have even made timeline and probability projections for when AI will achieve consciousness, turn against us, or trigger some kind of technological singularity.
 These predictions sound authoritative until you realise they're essentially guesses built on assumptions stacked on top of other assumptions, with some linear algebra to make them seem more scientific.

 Here's my take: We don't currently have the data, methodologies, or instruments to accurately predict if or when AI will develop into an existential threat.
 We can barely predict what the weather will do next week or which way the stock market will move, but apparently we're confident about mapping out the rise of machine consciousness?
-Yeah, nah.

 However, where I differ from the AI evangelists and wild optimists is that I see the unknown as possibly containing danger, and that in itself is cause for proceeding with caution.